Writer Profile

 Now that nearly a fifth of the 21st century has already passed, "revolution" seems to have become almost a dead word.

-I vividly remember visiting a classmate's house in the spring of 1954, when I was in my second year of Chutobu Junior High School, and seeing the headline "Fall of Dien Bien Phu" splashed across the morning newspaper in the room.
-As I later learned, it was the beginning of the Vietnamese Revolution.
+I vividly remember visiting a classmate's house in the spring of 1954, when I was in my second year of Chutobu Junior High School, and seeing the headline "Fall of Dien Bien Phu" leaping off the morning newspaper in the room.
+As I learned later, that was the beginning of the Vietnamese Revolution.

-I am still close with that classmate today, but now that Vietnamese food is easily available in Japan, few people likely give much thought to that country's independence and revolution.
+I still maintain a close friendship with that classmate, but these days, when Vietnamese food can be easily enjoyed in Japan, few people likely give thought to that country's independence and revolution.
 The tragic path the Soviet Union took following the Russian Revolution is now nothing more than a distant haze in history.

 My interest in the German Revolution overlaps with my interest in the realms of literature and art.
-Why do humans care about novels and poems that are nothing more than fiction?
+Why do human beings care about novels and poems, which are nothing more than fiction?
 It is because somewhere in our hearts, we feel that the real world we live in now is not the only possible world.
-Dreaming of another possible reality, or another reality that ought to be, is surely a remarkable human quality.
+Dreaming of another possible reality, or another reality that ought to be, is surely a superior human quality.

-This dream of another reality sought not only political transformation in the German Revolution but also groundbreaking new expressions in the cultural sphere.
-This cultural revolution was embodied not by the factions that advocated for the maintenance of the capitalist system and parliamentary democracy, but by groups aiming for transformation through "Räte" (councils).
-And it was the faction that crushed these people with military force that enacted the "Weimar Constitution."
+In the German Revolution, this dream of another reality sought not only transformation in the political sphere but also epoch-making new expressions in the cultural sphere.
+This cultural revolution was embodied not by the factions that advocated for the maintenance of the capitalist system and parliamentary democracy, but by the groups that aimed for transformation through "Räte" (councils).
+And it was the "Weimar Constitution" that was enacted by the factions that crushed these people with military force.
 This constitution paved the way for Hitler's dictatorship.

-Hitler utilized the presidential emergency powers, which had been included in the Weimar Constitution to annihilate the Räte factions, to suppress critical forces.
-Thinking about the German Revolution may also mean fundamentally reconsidering Weimar democracy, which is often spoken of only in positive terms.
+Hitler made full use of the emergency presidential powers included in the Weimar Constitution to annihilate the Räte factions in order to suppress critical forces.
+Thinking about the German Revolution may also mean fundamentally reconsidering Weimar democracy, which is usually spoken of only in positive terms.

 The German Revolution: From the Collapse of the Empire to the Rise of Hitler